 Medical Marijuana For FibromyalgiaGreen Relief Health Admin

-If you have been diagnosed with fibromyalgia and are in need of a Maryland marijuana doctor, the Green Relief Health team is here to help!
-Start the process of becoming a legal Maryland medical marijuana patient by simply scheduling your appointment today.
+If you have been diagnosed with fibromyalgia and are in need of a Maryland or Delaware marijuana doctor, the Green Relief Health team is here to help!
+Start the process of becoming a legal Maryland or Delaware medical marijuana patient by simply scheduling your appointment today.

 What Is Fibromyalgia?

 Fibromyalgia is a condition that effects 4 million adults in America.
 This is roughly 2% of the adult population that is affected in some way by fibromyalgia, so it is no wonder many are looking to medical marijuana as a treatment option.
 Typically, fibromyalgia is characterized by patients experiencing pain all over their body.
 It can also affect sleep, cause fatigue, and can lead to emotional and mental distress.

 The symptoms of fibromyalgia included the following:

 - Pain and stiffness all over the body

 - Fatigue and tiredness